-As the Company has no significant interest-bearing assets, its income and operating cash in-flows are substantially independent of changes in the market interest rates.
-The Company's interest rate risk arises from long-term borrowings issued at fixed rates that expose the Company to fair value interest rate risk.
+As the Company has no material interest-bearing assets, its income and operating cash in-flows are substantially independent of changes in the market interest rates.
+The Company's interest rate risk arises from borrowings issued at fixed rates that expose the Company to fair value interest rate risk.